BardSlif/junior-recruitment-task/README.md

 To use this project in development mode:
 * Download or clone the project
 * Install all project dependencies with `yarn install`
-* Run `gulp watch` - it compiles all scss files into one main.css and also starts dev server thanks to `browser-sync` on default port `3000` if not type `localhost:3000` in your browser
+* Run `gulp watch` - it compiles all scss files into one main.css and also starts dev server thanks to `browser-sync` on default port `3000`
-* Project should start automatically in your default browser
+* Project should start automatically in your default browser, if not: type `localhost:3000` in your browser

 ## Dependencies